1316

 1. Typically has specific features and capabilities

 Proprietary protocols typically offer some specific features and capabilities.
-In order to compete with open protocols, they aim to appeal to people that need some level of personalization.
+To compete with open protocols, they aim to appeal to people that need some level of personalization.

 These protocols can include custom upgrades, functionalities, and tools.